SynthAgent: Adapting Web Agents with Synthetic Supervision: Experiments

 \subsection{Main Results}

-The overall performance of different methods is shown in Table~\ref{tab:results}.
+The overall performance of different methods on WebArena is shown in Table~\ref{tab:results}.
 From the results, we have the following observations: (1) Training on test set tasks (SFT) provides an informative upper bound for the following experiments using synthetic data.
 (2) Self-Instruct struggles without environment grounding, showing limited improvements over base models.
 This indicates the importance of interacting with the environment for creating environment specific tasks.
 (3) Explorer performs surprisingly poorly, even degrading base model performance.
-We find that this poor performance is due to: first, a substantial portion of its collected trajectories (about $68.3\%$) exceed the execution step budget without completing the task, which will be discussed later.
+This is primarily because its continuous refinement strategy produces overly long trajectories, $68.3\%$ of which exceed the step budget without task completion.
 This is because continuous task refinement strategy frequently changes task goals and adds new details during execution, causing the agent to deviate from the original objective.
-Second, the original Explorer paper states that their method operates on web pages without authentication requirements.
-This limitation suggests that Explorer may be unsuitable for complex, realistic websites that involve complex functionality.
+Additionally, the original Explorer operates on pages without authentication, limiting its applicability to complex websites, while our re-implementation added the authentication support for fair comparison (details in Appendix~\ref{app:explorer_analysis}).
 (4) Our \ours substantially improves web agent adaptation with fully synthetic supervision, consistently outperforming all baselines.
 Compared to base models and OS-Genesis, we achieve average absolute gains of $+10.2$ and $+5.1$, respectively. \ours also shows closer gap to the upper bound SFT, demonstrating its effectiveness in synthesizing high-quality data.
-The success of \ours over baselines highlights the importance of dual refinement in both task and trajectory synthesis, which ultimately mitigates hallucinations and noise, offering better agent fine-tuning.
+Additional experiments with Qwen3-VL-8B~\citep{qwen3vl} backbone in Tables~\ref{tab:qwen3_webarena} and~\ref{tab:qwen3_mind2web}.
+Compared with Qwen2.5, Qwen3 starts from stronger base performance, especially on WebArena Shopping and Gitlab.
+Nevertheless, fine-tuning with the same \ours-synthesized data still improves the overall success rate on both benchmarks.
+This supports the model-agnostic nature of our pipeline: the refinements operate on the quality of task-trajectory supervision rather than relying on backbone-specific signals.
+At the same time, the smaller relative gain suggests that part of the behavior captured by synthetic demonstrations may already be internalized by stronger computer-use models, making data quality and task coverage increasingly important as base models improve.